 Stay on Top of Your Health

 Low oxygen saturation levels can be a sign of an underlying health condition.
 The problem may be caused by a chronic condition or by environmental factors including smoking and pollution.
-The best way to stay healthy is to monitor your well-being.
-The Biostrap App helps you monitor your health with clinical-quality biometrics, including heart rate variability, oxygen saturation, and respiratory rate.
+The best way to manage your health is to monitor it regularly.